k-awata/pmlrun/README.md

 ### Initialization

-When PML Runner form opens, PML Runner runs a file `.init` in the directory `%userprofile%\.pmlrun`.
-If it doesn't exist, it is automatically created.
-Additionally, you can change the directory by setting your desired path to the `PMLRUN` environment variable.
+When PML Runner form opens, PML Runner runs files `.init` in directories specified by the `PMLRUN` environment variable.
+If the environment variable is not defined, the directory is `%userprofile%\.pmlrun`.

-### Form
+### Form Controls

 - File List

-  This list shows the files and subfolders in the same directory as the `.init` file.
+  This list shows the files and subfolders in directories specified by the `PMLRUN` environment variable.
 You can click a file with the extension `.mac` to run it.

 - Args Textbox